SaM-92/telegram-energy-api/README.md

 ## Overview

-The CleanEnergyBot is a Telegram bot designed to empower users in Ireland with real-time insights into electricity usage, CO2 emissions forecasts, and energy-saving recommendations.
+The CleanEnergyBot is a Telegram bot designed to empower users in Ireland with real-time insights into electricity usage, CO2 emissions forecasts, daily wind and demand trends, and energy-saving recommendations.
 Utilizing real-time data from EirGrid, the entity responsible for electricity delivery across Ireland, this bot leverages advanced data analysis techniques and the capabilities of GPT-3 to provide actionable energy usage insights.
 By comparing current CO2 emissions forecasts with previous data and EU standard rates, the CleanEnergyBot aims to assist users in making informed, environmentally friendly energy decisions.

 ![Real-time Data Scraping Diagram](/images/overview.png)